Strategic Planning and Management in Retailing

-*Includes program materials, meals, and accommodations, beginning on the first day of the program.
+*Includes program materials, meals, and accommodations at the Colonial Williamsburg Lodge, beginning on the first day of the program.

 Strategic Planning and Management in Retailing helps you identify and evaluate your organization’s key success factors to plan more strategically and manage your business more effectively.

 In a highly collaborative and interactive setting, alongside peers from across the retail industry and around the world, you will share ideas, explore best practices, and learn to:

 - Plan for strategic growth, including financial modeling and productivity analysis

 - Analyze and interpret consumer, competitive, and market research—and implement changes based on the data

 - Develop and implement enhanced merchandising management and assortment strategies

 The program curriculum provides a strategic look at the best methods to win in the highly competitive retail sector.
 Program topic areas include: